 Who is a slave?

-Apostle Paul describes the dilemma or perplexity of a slave of sin in Romans 7:
+Apostle Paul describes the dilemma or perplexity of a slave of Sin in his epistle to the Romans.

 14 For we know that the law is spiritual, but I am carnal, sold under sin.

 15 For what I am doing, I do not understand.
 For what I will to do, that I do not practice; but what I hate, that I do.

 16 If, then, I do what I will not to do, I agree with the law that it is good.

 17 But now, it is no longer I who do it, but sin that dwells in me.
 (NKJV).